rikumiyao/HS-Deck-to-Image/README.md

 The ipython notebook uses decklists.csv as the default source and /decks (Create this yourself) as the default directory.
 However, running decktoimage.py allows you to specify command line parameters.

 To run the python script, run `python decktoimage.py CSVFILE DESTDIRECTORY`
+WARNING: The files in DESTDIRECTORY will be cleared to leave room for alphabetical deck directories.

-Used in the Hearthstone Summer Playoffs, the Copa America HCT Tour Stop Qualifiers, and the Sydney Stop HCT Qualifiers.
+Used in for various official Hearthstone tournaments, including HCT Tour Stops, HCT Playoffs, and Tespa Championships.

 Example image generated:
 ![YAYtears deck image](https://imgur.com/HApi5AW.jpg "YAYtears deck image")